erikronstrom/remus/README.md

 ### NoteList

-A collection of simultanous [notes](# Note), sharing "horizontal" properties (such as timing and duration), but with different pitches and possibly other differing properties (such as velocity and articulation).
+A collection of simultaneous [notes](# Note), sharing “horizontal” properties (such as timing and duration), but with different pitches and possibly other differing properties (such as velocity and articulation).

 If a note in a NoteList specifies its own nominal position, it is ignored.
 Durations can differ, however.